Zeina08/Amazon-US-Customer-Reviews-Dataset/README.md

 ## 1. Introduction

 This project focuses on the prediction of helpful Amazon product reviews using machine learning models.
 With the large volume of user-generated content available on e-commerce platforms, identifying which reviews are likely to be useful can improve the browsing experience and support decision-making for customers.
 Two machine learning models (Decision Tree and Random Forest) are implemented for review helpfulness classification.
-Both models use a unified text-based feature pipeline consisting of tokenization, stop-word removal, TF-IDF feature extraction, and PAC for dimensionality reduction.
+Both models use a unified text-based feature pipeline consisting of tokenization, stop-word removal, TF-IDF feature extraction, and PCA for dimensionality reduction.
 Decision Tree and Random Forest classifiers are applied to both feature representations in order to compare their performance.
 The goal is to evaluate how different feature engineering strategies and classification models influence the ability to accurately predict review helpfulness.